-Completion of documentation upon the end of each shift for services provided during that shift is recommended as best practice and the notes MUST be completed within 48 hours from the date the service was provided.
+All daily documentation must be completed upon the end of each shift for services provided.
+If staff are unable to meet this expectation, they must contact their supervisor to explain the circumstance and all documentation MUST be completed within 48 hours from the date the service was provided.
 Failure to complete adequate documentation may result in a pay decrease to minimum wage for any hours submitted.